xxblincolnxx/bens-blog/content/posts/myfirstpost.md

 {{< rawhtml >}}
 <span style = "color:#969191; font-weight: bold;">
 Takeaways: This iteration of my site needs to highlight smaller learnings and incremental progress on large projects.
 Everything on display should be quality and demonstrative; no filler.
-I also need to make sure projects don't Heroku'd.
+I also need to make sure projects don't get Heroku'd.
 </span>
 {{< /rawhtml >}}